peterstace/peterstace.github.io/_drafts/heterogeneous-json-decoding-in-go.md

     	]
     }

-I want to decode the JSON value into the follow data structure:
+I want to decode the JSON value into the follow Go data structure:

     type World struct {
     	Colour   string